 HVAC helpers often assist with many aspects of key HVAC services, such as:

 - Preparing the job site or cleaning up afterwards

-For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Related subjects may be covered in additional classes, such as electrical theory and safety practices.
+To become an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-According to the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, although some HVAC helpers may earn more or less than this amount.
-With experience and completing more training, HVAC helpers can graduate into fully certified HVAC technicians, which typically earn higher salaries.
+According to the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, although some HVAC helpers may earn more or less than this amount.
+With experience and more training programs, HVAC helpers can transition to becoming truly professional HVAC technicians, increasing their annual salaries.

 All in all,, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.